Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Graphics overlay (dictionary renderer) 3D/README.md

 # Graphics overlay (dictionary renderer) 3D

-Create graphics using a local mil2525d style file and an XML file with key-value pairs for each graphic, and display the military symbols in 3D.
+Create graphics using a mil2525d style and an XML file with key-value pairs for each graphic, and display the military symbols in 3D.

 ![Image of dictionary renderer graphics overlay](dictionary-renderer-graphics-overlay.png)